open-pioneer/trails-openlayers-base-packages/src/packages/authentication/README.md

 }
 ```

-`ForceAuth` will render its children (your application) if the user is authenticated.
+`ForceAuth` renders its children (your application) if the user is authenticated.
-Otherwise, it will render the authentication plugin's _fallback_ component (see below).
+Otherwise, it renders the authentication plugin's _fallback_ component (see below).
-It will be updated correctly if the authentication state changes.
+It is updated if the authentication state changes.

 #### _Fallback_

-If the user is not logged in, some _fallback_ is shown to the user.
+If the user is not logged in, a _fallback_ is shown to the user.
 The _fallback_ must be implemented in the authentication plugin.
 Depending on the implementation of the authentication plugin,
-a fallback may be a login prompt, or as a simple message.
+a fallback can be a login prompt, or a simple message.
 Some plugins do not provide a visual fallback but an "effect" instead: an action to perform, such as a redirect to the authentication provider.

 Rendering of the login fallback can be customized by passing custom properties (`fallbackProps`) or by supplying a custom render function (`renderFallback`), see the API documentation.

 ### Triggering logout

-Call the `AuthService`'s `logout()` method to explicitly end the current session:
+To explicitly end the current session, call the `AuthService`'s `logout()` method:

 ```js
 const authService = ...; // injected